sarthak1905/instabot-selenium/README.md

  The primary module used for this bot is the selenium module on python.

  ## Development status
- This bot is currently under development and is being worked upoon as you read this.
+ This bot is currently working, as of 20th September, 2020.
+However, changes on the Instagram frontend may require this script to be edited.